I came across this tea during a trip to the mountains the other day, in a dingy grocery store. It was sitting next to several dusty cans of Milo.

 So there you have it.
 Hornimans.
 An adolescent man’s tea.
 For those moments when you just can’t take a cold shower.

 A friend of mine came up with that one.
-I can’t take credit for it, even though I would like to.
+I can’t take credit for it, even though I’d like to.
 It’s a great slogan.

 Yeah, this post just keeps getting classier.

 But there’s a point to all this.
 Think of the parents who took their children to school to receive an education that would prepare them for life’s challenges.
-Being in Mr. Hardick’s class must have surely been an awkward situation.
-It must have raised some eyebrows.
+Being in Mr. Hardick’s class must have surely been an awkward situation, raising eyebrows.

 Talk about being totally unaware of the context.
-Entering a high-school teaching career with a surname like Hardick is like joining the seminary school and being called Bugger.
+Entering a high-school teaching career with a surname like Hardick is like joining the seminary school and your name, please?
+Bugger.
+Frank Bugger!

-Hornimans is a different case thankfully.
+Hornimans is a different case though.
 It’s a tea brand.
-No one is getting hurt there.
+No one’s getting hurt there.